Crop and pasture reports

 Summary

-• Crop performance has been poor in many regions, with yield potential limited by the combination of late crop emergence, dry winter conditions and early onset of spring.
-This has been followed by recent severe frost events across large grain producing areas, with growers just beginning to assess the extent of damage to crops.
+• Crop performances were poor in many regions, with yield potential limited by the combination of late crop emergence, a dry winter and the early onset of spring conditions.

 Crop and pasture report dashboard

-The PIRSA crop and pasture report dashboard displays crop area and production data.
-It provides a simple source of crop statistical information.
+The PIRSA crop and pasture report dashboard displays crop area and production data, providing a simple source of crop statistical information.

-South Australian crop area, production and yield are searchable by:
+South Australian crop area, production, and yield are searchable by reporting district, crop type, and season.

 The data dates from the 1999–2000 season, up to and including the current season.